 How Can I Avoid Seasickness?Staying busy and keeping your mind occupied are the best ways to avoid seasickness.
 Try to stay on deck in the fresh air and focus on anything other than the moving ship.
 Take deep breaths and drink plenty of water.
 When on deck, facing forward (rather than to the side) seems to help most people.
 Remember that you need to let your brain adjust to this new unstable environment by allowing the horizon to act as the true point of reference.

 Although drinking plenty of water is important, you also need to keep something in your stomach (although spicy or fatty food is not recommended).
 Lying down in a deck chair in the fresh air often helps many people; it's almost like you can sleep it off!
 Most modern cruise ships are equipped with stabilizers that eliminate much of the motion that causes seasickness.
 This is one time when bigger might be better-the larger the ship, the less it will rock!
-If you know you are prone to seasickness, try to get a cabin on the outside (with a window) and mid-ship where there is less motion.
+If you know you are prone to seasickness, try to get a cabin on the outside (with a window), and mid-ship and on a lower deck where there is less motion.

 Cruising in relatively calm waters may also help those prone to seasickness.
 The Caribbean (except during hurricane season) is usually calm, as is the Inside Passage to Alaska.
 River cruises are also a good choice.